 The whole trip is about 40-50km.
 This equates to about 25km/day in 2 days.

-Paddlers without previous experience are welcome to join but they need to do an introduction course at least a day before (extra cost 80€ per person)
+Paddlers without previous experience are welcome to join but they will enjoy it much more if they do an introduction course at least a day before (extra cost 80€ per person).

 WHAT IS INCLUDED